7abushahla/Spectrum-Sensing-SDP/code/README.md

   - `iq_samples.npz`: Compressed dataset of I/Q samples captured during real-world experiments with labeled occupancy states.
   - `data_description.txt`: Detailed description of data collection using GNU Radio.
   - `gnuradio_block_diag.png`: Diagram of the GNU Radio block used for data collection.
+  - **`dataset_testing.ipynb`**: A notebook to load and test the collected dataset.
+It includes steps to:
+    - Load `x1.npz` and `y1.npz` files for the dataset.
+    - Load the pre-trained model `2case.h5`.
+    - Apply float16 Post-Training Quantization (PTQ) on the model and test it.
 - **`sdr_dataset/`**:
   - Example input/output files for the SDR dataset simulation.
   - `data_description.txt`: Notes on the DeepSense SDR dataset.